 To measure hitch drop for level towing, follow these steps:

-2. Measure hitch receiver height.
-Using a tape measure, find the distance from the ground to the top of your trailer hitch receiver on your vehicle.
+Measure hitch receiver height.
+Using a tape measure, find the distance from the ground to the top edge of your trailer hitch receiver at the rear of your truck.
 Make sure to keep the tape measure perpendicular to the ground for accuracy.
-Let's call this measurement A.
+Let’s call this measurement A.

-3. Measure trailer coupler height.
-Now, measure the distance from the ground to the bottom of your trailer coupler.
+Measure trailer coupler height.
+Now, measure the distance from the ground to the bottom edge of your trailer coupler.
+This is part of the Ground-to-Component Method.
 Ensure that the trailer is level during this measurement.
-You can use a bubble level to double-check the trailer's levelness.
-Let's call this measurement B.
+You can use a bubble level to double-check the trailer’s levelness.
+Let’s call this measurement B. For maximum accuracy, measure the trailer with the expected tongue weight or loaded to its normal towing weight.

-4. Determine the required hitch drop.
-Subtract the trailer coupler height (measurement B) from the hitch receiver height (measurement A).
-The result is the required hitch drop for level towing.
+Determine the required hitch drop.
+Subtract, or minus, the trailer coupler height (measurement B) from the hitch receiver height (measurement A) to determine how much drop you need for level towing.

 To summarize, here’s the formula: